schenlap/venus_evcc_api/README.md

 # venus_evcc_api
-It's intended use is to interact with evcc and reads values via dbus from victron venus device.
+It's intended use is to interact with https://github.com/evcc-io/evcc and reads values via dbus from victron venus device.
 Evcc is running on venus so dbus can be local reads.
 The kostal pico entries are from https://github.com/schenlap/venus_kostal_pico
 ```
 meters: